xspec/xspec-maven-plugin-1/README.md

 * Must I define the Saxon dependency ?

-Yes, you must.
+**Yes, you must**.
 This is to allow to choose between Saxon-HE, Saxon-PE or Saxon-EE, if you have licences.
 As Maven doesn't provide a mecanism for a default dependency, you must specify it.
 You can also choose another releases of Saxon ; 9.6.0-x works correctly.

 * How surefire reports are generated ?